FAQs

 • National Intake Team Review:

 Enabled4Life’s National Intake Team will also receive a copy of the completed agreement.
-If you have a PACE plan, you will need to endorse Enabled4Life as your “Plan Manager” and “My Provider.”
+If you have a PACE plan, you will need to nominate Enabled4Life as your “Plan Manager” and “my provider.”
 Our team will guide you through this process.

 • Endorsement and Onboarding: